Personal Finance Case Study: Persistence Over Time For the Win

 Meet "Amanda" and "John".

 I met Amanda and John in 2016.
 They came to me with a question: could they afford to buy a new home?
 The home they currently lived in was the first home they bought after they married.
-Their kids were now 9 and 6, and they were bursting at the seams.
-And, the home was 100 years old, so every few years major home repairs were needed.
+Their kids were now middle school aged, and they were bursting at the seams.
+Plus, the home was 100 years old, so every couple of years major home repairs were needed.

-As we reviewed their financial situation at the get acquainted meeting, I noticed they had a home equity loan of $75,000 on which they were only paying the interest.
-They had refinanced several times over the past, and even with real estate appreciation in their area, only had about $200,000 in equity built up in their home.
-With the $75,000 home equity loan, that didn’t leave much for the down payment on the new home.
+As we reviewed their financial situation at the get acquainted meeting, I noticed they had a large home equity loan on which they were only paying the interest.
+They had refinanced several times over the past, and even with real estate appreciation in their area, didn’t have much equity built up in their home.
+With the home equity loan, that didn’t leave much for the down payment on the new home.
+In addition, they felt like they were not on the same page about finances, and financial matters were often the subject of disagreement between them.

-After a discussion, it became clear that it was too soon to buy that dream home.
-John and Amanda were both disappointed and they felt disgusted that they hadn’t been able to pay down the home equity loan sooner.
+After multiple discussions and a deep review of their financial situation, it became clear that it was too soon to buy that dream home.
+John and Amanda were both disappointed and they felt upset that they hadn’t been able to pay down the home equity loan sooner.
 They asked for help in building a plan to get them ready to move before their oldest was in high school.

 Action Plan: Pay Down Debt, Put Extra Income To Work

 First, we looked at cashflow.
 John had a new job earning significantly more than he had ever earned.
-He felt confident that the family could still afford their lifestyle even if he allocated $2,000 extra per month toward the home equity loan.
+He felt confident that the family could still afford their lifestyle even if he allocated extra cash toward the monthly home equity loan.
 He immediately set up automatic bimonthly payments to the loan to correspond with his paycheck deposits.

 Changes Over Time

-The following year, Amanda and John were able to pay off their home equity loan, and they had saved another large portion of cash for a down payment.
+The following year, it was clear Amanda and John had taken a team approach towards their shared goal of the new home purchase and they were thrilled with the progress they had made.
+They completely paid off their home equity loan, and had saved another large portion of cash for a down payment.
 They decided to once again forgo a family vacation so that they could save a bit more, and they opted for other cost-cutting things as well – Amanda had stopped window-shopping on her way home from work.
 She told me each time she saw a cute bag or kids’ outfit in one of the windows, she thought about how happy she would be in the new home and was pleased with herself for skipping the store.

 Persistence